ho-ansible/k3s/README.md

   of k3s to install.
 + `k3s_install_tmp` (default: /tmp/k3s_install.tmp): where to save the
   k3s install script (just for installation, not the binary).

+### Role Variables for Agents
++ `k3s_master`: inventory name referring to master node.
+  The master stores the authentication token as a host fact.
++ `k3s_url` (default: https://localhost:6443): how the agent is to
+  access the master.

 ## Dependencies
 None.